nanditha-cloud/CDAC-Handson-Assignments/README.md

-I have added all the assignments week wise and along with gerber files I added few output screenshots in the same folder.
+I have added all the assignments week wise and converted to rar format.
+In outputs folder, along with gerber files I added few output screenshots in the same folder and also eagle board and schematic files.